Prasat Ta Krabey: Location

-The temple is located on Dangrek mountain range, basically on Cambodian-Thai border, 57 km west of Samraong city which is the capital of Oddar Meanchey province and 13 km away from another Angkorian ancient temple, Prasat Ta Muen Thom.
+The temple is located on Dangrek mountain range on the Cambodian-Thai border in disputed territory, around 25 km northwest of Samraong city which is the capital of Oddar Meanchey province and around 12 km east of another Angkorian ancient temple, Prasat Ta Muen Thom.
 Tourists can travel from Samraong city along the national road 56 and a mountainous concrete road that leads to this ancient site.

-Cambodian claimed that this temple is situated in Chher Slap village, Kouk Khpos commune, Banteay Ampil district, Oddar Meanchey province, Cambodia.
-On the Thai side, its location falls within Phanom Dong Rak District of Surin Province.
+Cambodian soldiers have claimed that this temple is situated in Bosthom village, Kouk Khpos commune, Banteay Ampil district, Oddar Meanchey province, Cambodia.
+On the Thailand side, its location falls within Phanom Dong Rak District of Surin province.
 Ownership of the temple has been subject to the Cambodian–Thai border dispute, and military clashes near the temple occurred in 2008 and 2011.

+As of November 1st, the temple area is occupied by the cambodian armed forces following classes in July 2025.